-Mas Bernadis is located on the edge of the Parc National des Cevennes.
-One of the largest and atthe same time scarcely populated areas of France.
-It is a rough landscape with a lot of animals living in the wild.
-The Cevennes are a part of the Gard, a region stretching to the Mediterranean.
-An area able to suit the taste of everyone: Mountains, Coast and Seaside, Cities and Villages with a long history.
+Mas Bernadis is located on the edge of the Parc National des Cevennes, one of the largest and at the same time least populated natural areas of France.
+It is a rugged landscape with many wildlife.
+The Cevennes are part of the “Gard” and “Lozere” regions, which means that this area has something for everyone: mountainous country, coast, towns and villages with a long history.

-A paradise for bikers, hikers or people who fancy nature in peace and quiet.
-With peaks such as Mont Lozere and Mont Aigoual, where in summer temperature is easily 15 degrees lower than in a valley such as Saint Enimie on the Tarn or Genolhac.
-Pastures and villages hidden between the hills, like Pont de Montvert underline the diverse character of the Cevennes.
-Mont Aigoual, with 1567 meters, the peak of the Cevennes harbours a metereologic station.
-Closer to Mas Bernadis (about 40 kilometers) lies the Col du pre de la Dame, a mountain of almost 1500 meter.
-In summer a true paradise for hikers and (mountain)bikers, who do not fear some difference in heights.
-When the reward, a breathtaking view, presents itself all the hardships are soon forgotten.
+A paradise for hikers, cyclists or lovers of nature, peace and quiet.
+With Mont Lozere and Mont Aigoual as high altitudes where the summer is easily 15 degrees colder than in a valley like Saint Enimie on the Tarn.
+Mountain pastures and a picturesque village situated between the hills like Pont de Montvert indicate the varied character of the Cevennes.
+Mont Aigoual, at 1567 metres, the highest point of the Cevennes accommodates a meteorological station.
+Closer to Mas Bernadis (about 40 kilometres) lies the Col du pre de la Dame, a mountain of almost 1500 metres.
+In summer this is a true paradise for hikers and cyclists who are not afraid of a little difference in altitude.
+Most of the walks are well marked and on the cycling routes it is often quiet, even in the middle of summer.
+When the reward in the form of a breathtaking view presents itself, the hard work is soon forgotten.

-A region with an incredible diversity.
-From Mont Aigoual the highest peak of the Cevennes, through the famous Pont du Gard, until the sand of the Mediterranean: a collection of breathtaking places, green forests, heaths and a natural shoreline.
-A diverse landscape where there is a lot to see and do.
-Because the region has an average of 300 days of sunshine per year, you run a very low risk that your plans are spoilt by the weather.
-This area offers a variety of local produce from the well known wines to the “Riz de Camargue”.
-It is also an area with characteristic festivities (Fetes Votive) focussed on horses and bulls.
+A region with an unprecedented diversity.
+From Mont Aigoual, the highest point of the Cevennes, via the famous Pont du Gard, to the sands of the Mediterranean: a collection of breathtaking places, green forests, wild arid areas, hills, mountains, lakes, rivers and a natural coastline.
+An unprecedentedly diverse landscape where there is much to see.
+As there are 300 solar days per year, the chances of weather being a killjoy are slim.
+This region offers a variety of regional products: from the famous wine and olive oil to the “Riz de Camargue”.
+It is also a region with characteristic festivities (Fetes Votive) around horses and bulls.